Download PDF

 1.b.
 Last Insights on BAER

 Julius Bär Gruppe AG's recent performance was driven by several positive factors.
 The company's assets under management (AUM) reached SFr 520bn for the first 10 months of 2025, reflecting net new money inflows of SFr11.7bn since the start of the year.
-Additionally, Julius Baer concluded a review related to legacy credit issues, providing a positive outlook.
-The company also plans to replace its Swiss IT system with Temenos product, modernizing its infrastructure amid mounting regulatory requirements.
-Furthermore, Julius Baer's analysts see a positive outlook for gold in the near term.
+Additionally, Julius Baer concluded a review related to legacy credit issues and posted record client assets.
+The bank also secured regulatory clearance for a new office in Portugal, expanding its services to ultra-high and high-net-worth clients.
+Furthermore, Julius Baer's digital business transformation function and IT infrastructure modernization project in Switzerland are underway.

 1.c.
 Company Highlights